smpnet74/scotts-perplexity-clone/readme.md

 This document explains the technical architecture and operational mechanics of Scott's Perplexity Clone, an AI research assistant inspired by Perplexity AI.
 The system features a sophisticated multi-agent architecture, secure authentication, and a responsive frontend.

+# Motivation

+Motivation for building the app: I am a perplexity junky.
+I have been using it since its inception and appreciate the application's ability to assist me in research.
+One of the limitations of that application that frustrates me is not being able to edit the sources that perplexity uses to generate its answers.
+You can give it sources in the chat, but you cannot edit the sources it finds and have it answer the question using only the sources you want to reference.
+Sometimes, when I read the sources perplexity suggests for context, only a few are compelling.
+I often want to add my own sources to the sources that I found interesting from perplexity and then have the model answer.
+This app allows you to do just that.

+In addition, I wanted to build and deploy a production resilient application that would enable me to test building agents with different agentic frameworks.
+I wanted to deliver an application that I could use to test various security capabilities and products for model interaction, and something I could use to test any model, rather than just the model's perplexity supports.
+Lastly, I wanted to have something to test various emerging AI development tooling, such as prompt engineering and observability platforms.

+I will not get into why I deployed to Vercel and Fly.io.
+For now, just know that it made much more sense to leave out the complexity Kubernetes adds, and gain the added capabilities that Vercel and Fly offer.

 ## System Architecture

 The application operates as a distributed system with several interconnected components: